joshuaaaaa/digital_pendulum/README.en.md

 ## ☕ Support the project

 Do you like this project?
-If you find it useful, offer me a virtual coffee to support future developments!
+If you find it useful, buy me a virtual coffee to support future developments!
 Every small contribution is greatly appreciated. 🙏

 **Digital Pendulum is and will always remain free and open source.** Donations are completely voluntary! ❤️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/dregi56)